philippgille/hello-netcoreapp/README.md

 Terminology:

-- FDD: The app relies on an installed version of *.NET Core*.
-But it's completely portable to all systems running .NET Core.
+- FDD: The app relies on an installed version of the *.NET Core* runtime.
+But it's completely portable to all operating systems where the runtime is installed.
-- SCD: The app is completely self-contained. .NET Core runtime files are delivered with the executable, making this package bigger than an FDD.
-It's independent of a .NET Core installation, but not portable, so multiple SCDs must be created and each one only runs on a single operating systems.
-For a list of supported systems, see [https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog](https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog).
+- SCD: The app is completely self-contained. .NET Core runtime files are delivered with the executable, making this package slightly bigger than an FDD.
+It's independent of an installed .NET Core runtime, but not portable, so multiple SCDs must be created and each one only runs on a single operating system.
+For a list of supported OSs, see [https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog](https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog).
-- Docker image: The app can be run as Docker container (Linux and Windows), which is based on the official [Microsoft/dotnet Docker image](https://hub.docker.com/r/microsoft/dotnet/), using the image for FDDs that they recommended for use in production.
+- Docker image: The app can be run as Docker container (Linux and Windows), which is based on the official [Microsoft/dotnet Docker image](https://hub.docker.com/r/microsoft/dotnet/), using the image for FDDs that Microsoft recommends for use in production.

+For more info about FDD and SCD see: [https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/)

 Directory structure
 -------------------